xta0/xta0.me/_posts/2020-02-10-Paper-Reading-01.md

 In our dataset,an overwhelming majority of mobile CPUs use in-order ARM Cortex-A53 and Cortex-A7 cores

-Considering theoretical peak FLOP performance, less than 20% of mobile SoCs have a GPU 3× more powerful than CPUs and, on a median mobile device, GPUs are only as powerful as CPUs.
+Considering theoretical peak FLOP performance, <mark>less than 20% of mobile SoCs have a GPU 3× more powerful than CPUs</mark> and, on a median mobile device, GPUs are only as powerful as CPUs.

 This paper makes the following key observations: